Caulicons/malisi-website/README.md

 # Malisi - Website 🌳

-This is a website that I create to company Malisi Engenharia de Segurança do Trabalho e Meio Ambiente as a freelancer.
+This is a website that I created to company Malisi Engenharia de Segurança do Trabalho e Meio Ambiente as a freelancer.
 I did everything from scratch, from choosing technologies to brig great efficency, performance and scalability to the project, until modern design of pages/components with the Figma, always respecting business rules.

 ## Preview